trizen/raku-rosettacode/programming_tasks/S/Safe_addition.md

 Rat stringification may not show full precision for terminating fractions by default.
 Use a module to get full precision.

-Perl 6 default stringification for 1.5**63:
+Raku default stringification for 1.5**63:
 124093581919.64894769782737365038

 Rat::Precise stringification for 1.5**63: